DexterHill0/Celeste-Bad-Apple/README.md

 * `--name` / `-n` Name of output map
 * `--celeste` / `-c` The path to your Celeste install

-To use the `bad_apple.bin` map, simply add it to `<path_to_celeste/Mods/bad_apple.bin`.
+To use the `BadApple.zip` map, extracts the contents and move `bad_apple.bin` to to `<path_to_celeste/Mods/`.
+Move `cutscenes/cutscene.lua` into `<path_to_celeste/Mods/cutscenes/`.
 Run Everest and enable debug mode.
 Navigate to debug maps and open the map.
+Walk slightly right to hit the trigger.

 Every frame is made up of background tiles and your camera's X position is incremented to show each frame one after the other with a delay in between.